OnofriAndreaPG/stats4biology/static/_StatbookEng/index.md

 2. is A better/worse than B?
 3. what is the difference between A and B?

 In other words, for any pairs of treatments, we might be willing to assess the existence of significant differences (question 1), their sign (positive/negative; question 2) and their size (**effect size**; question 3).
-According to the English scientist John Tukey, the first question is 'foolish' as there are no two treatments whose effects can be regarded as totally equal^[All we know about the world teaches us that the effects of A and B are always different in some decimal place for any A and B. Thus asking "are the effects different?" is foolish (John Tukey).], while the other two questions, particularly the third one, are much more relevant.
+According to the English scientist John Tukey, the first question is 'foolish' as there are no two treatments whose effects can be regarded as totally equal (see the beginning of this Chapter), while the other two questions, particularly the third one, are much more relevant.

 In order to ask the above questions, we can apply **linear contrasts** or **Multiple Comparison Procedures** (MCP).
 We will explore these methods by using the 'mixture.csv' dataset, which we have started analysing in Chapters 7 and 8.